Employment Opportunites at Saint Francis University

 Saint Francis University is committed to diversity of students, staff, and faculty, and encourages applications from historically underrepresented individuals, women, veterans, and persons with disabilities.
 AA/EOE

-The successful candidate must have a commitment to and responsibility for adhering to all rules and regulations of Saint Francis University, the Northeast Conference, and the NCAA.
+Saint Francis University remains a member of the NCAA Division I and the Northeast Conference during Year 1 of the reclassification process.
+Beginning Year 2 (2026-2027), the University will be reclassifying NCAA Division III member institution.
+The successful candidate must have a commitment to and responsibility for adhering to all rules and regulations of Saint Francis University, the President's Athletic Conference, and the NCAA.
 In addition, the candidate must understand and actively support the mission of the Department of Athletics and Saint Francis University.

-Bachelor's degree required; Master's degree is preferred.
-Intercollegiate field hockey playing and/or coaching experience, but Division I experience is preferred.
-Working knowledge of NCAA rules and regulations for field hockey are preferred.
+Bachelor's degree required; Master's degree preferred.
+Intercollegiate basketball playing and/or coaching experience with a working knowledge of NCAA rules and regulations is preferred.
+Division I experience is preferred.

-Apply on line, then submit a letter of application, resume and name and addresses and phone numbers of three references to positions@francis.edu.
+Apply online and then submit a letter of application, resume, and names and addresses and phone numbers of three references to positions@francis.edu.

 Saint Francis University is committed to diversity of students, staff, and faculty and encourages applications from historically underrepresented individuals, women, veterans, and persons with disabilities.
 AA/EOE.